zzhangjii/learning-library/ApplicationIntegration-labguide.md

     Figure 94: Refreshing the Workspace

       - A task displays.
-That’s for the request that the regional manager rejected.
-As a store manager, you have some work to do on it to plead your case. *Click on the task*.
+That’s for the request that the regional manager just rejected.
+As a store manager, you have some work to do on it to plead your case.
+Click on the task.

     - The ResubmitForm you built for the Resubmit activity displays with the original store request data displayed along with the Evaluator Comments just supplied by the regional manager.
 Again, you are seeing data association mappings at work to populate these form fields.
-Notice this time that the *Evaluator Comments* are greyed out since you disabled this field on this form so the store manager can’t change them.
+Notice this time that the *Evaluator Comments* are greyed out since you disabled this field  so the store manager can’t change them.

-    - *Append the following comment* to the text that already appears in the *Initiator Comments* field: *I checked with Alice.
+    - *Append the following comment* to the end of the text that already appears in the *Initiator Comments* field: *I checked with Alice.
 She doesn’t have any extras.
 I need this order to be place and fulfilled quickly.*